- Patients

 What is bowel cancer?

-Your bowels are split into two main sections, the small bowel and the large bowel.
+The bowel, also called the intestine, is part of your digestive system.
+It’s split into two main sections, the small bowel and the large bowel.
 This page is about large bowel cancers.
-You can find out more about small bowel cancers here.
+You can learn more about small bowel cancers here.

 Large and small bowel cancer are also types of gastrointestinal cancer, as your bowels form part of the gastrointestinal (GI) system, also known as your digestive system.